Harisyam/FirestoreDocument-Android/firestore-document/README.md

 ![Document Structure](doc_structure.png)

-Here is the entire code for getting the size of a document:
+To get the size of the document, only the following lines of code are needed:

     myTaskIdRef.get().addOnCompleteListener(task -> {
         if (task.isSuccessful()) {